agjell/sol-tutorials/staking-on-solana.md

 solana balance <STAKE_ACCOUNT_PUBKEY>
 ```

-Then I'll withdraw 0.5 SOL back to my wallet:
+Then I withdraw 0.5 SOL to my wallet (you can also use 'ALL' to withdraw everything):
 ```bash
 solana withdraw-stake \
   --fee-payer ~/staker-wallet-keypair.json \